ngjunsiang/laymansguide-src/season11/issue143/issue143.md

 ## What does this mean for Apple?

 They are now almost fully in control of their own hardware and software now.
-The main limitations where their control does not reach is their cloud computing (where iCloud happens), and the manufacturing (likely still TSMC in the neare future).
+The main limitations where their control does not reach is their cloud computing (where iCloud happens), and the manufacturing (likely still TSMC in the near future).
 Their concerns now will be much more international than before.

 ## Should we expect to see unified memory on non-Apple chips?